ProteinsWebTeam/interpro-docs/docs/browse.rst

 of the 3D structure.
 Hovering over a residue displays the name of the entry, the chain and residue information below the viewer.
 Clicking on a residue in the viewer induces a zoom in effect and displays contacts with surrounding residues, clicking on the blank area around the structure zooms out.
-Below it, the :doc:`protein sequence viewer </protein_viewer>` has an extra category representing the secondary structure information.
+Below it, the :doc:`protein sequence viewer </protein_viewer>` with the InterPro matches is displayed for each chain.
+It has an extra category representing the secondary structure information.
 Hovering over one of the tracks highlights the corresponding region of the protein structure in the 3D structure viewer.